andrewkeniuk/check-in-project/README.md

 now i just need to learn html, that is all for now.

 Dec 19th, 2024: learning html, slow day since i am tired today

+Dec 20th, 2024: ran into my first roadblock, i have to host the sql database remotely in order to import from google sheets (makes sense) i will keep learning html and use a local database first before i look at using a remote one. dont really want to add people manually but that is what i will have to do for now. shoutout to all the online tutorials helping me do this.